Manaslu Circuit Trek-15 Days

 Overview

-Detailed Itinerary For Manaslu Circuit Trek
+Detailed Manaslu Circuit Trek Itinerary

 Upon arrival at Kathmandu International Airport, you will be greeted by our guide and staff, who will escort you to your hotel in the heart of Kathmandu.
 After checking into your rooms and refreshing from your flight, In the evening, we gather for team introductions, a briefing session, and general discussions about the adventure ahead.
 Later, we head out for a welcome dinner at one of our favorite local restaurants, where you can experience authentic Nepali cuisine.